 - Dress: Casual

 - Photo By: Benjamin Norman for The New York Times

 #6 Rose Bar

 Rose Bar at the Gramercy Bar Hotel is perfect for anyone looking for an intimate, stylish space to have a cocktail.
-The bar is lit almost exclusively by candlelight creating a feeling of warmth.
+The bar is lit almost exclusively by candlelight creating a feeling of warmth in NYC event.
 It’s a prime location to have a chic, lively happy hour meeting.
 Not only are the cocktails super chic, the appetizers offered are amazing.

 - Feel: Quiet, Inspirational